Joystream/joystream/content-directory-schemas/README.md

 In order to make this documentation as clear as possible it is important to make a strict distinction between two types of schemas:

 - `json-schemas` mean files with `.schema.json` extension.
-This is a common standard for describing how to validate other `json` files or objects (ie. a `package.json` file may be an example of a file that needs to support a specific `json-schema`).
+This is a common standard for describing how to validate other `json` files or objects (ie. a `package.json` file may be an example of a file that can be supported by a `json-schema`).
 A documentation of this standard can be found here: https://json-schema.org/
-- `runtime-scheams` means schemas as they are "understood" by the `content-directory` runtime module, so schemas that can be added to classes via `api.tx.contentDirectory.addClassSchema` and supported by a given entity via `api.tx.contentDirectory.addSchemaSupportToEntity`
+- `runtime-scheams` means schemas as they are "understood" by the `content-directory` runtime module, so schemas that can be added to classes via `api.tx.contentDirectory.addClassSchema` and linked to entities via `api.tx.contentDirectory.addSchemaSupportToEntity`

 ## Content directory input